sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 ## Test your endpoints

-After you finished adding the new endpoints, start your server with the command:
+Now it's time to test if your REST API works, start your server with the command:

 ```sh
 npm run start